axtend/axlib/frame/examples/basic/README.md

 <!-- Original author of paragraph: ??? -->

 // Reference documentation of aspects such as `storageItems` and `dispatchable` functions should only be
-// included in the https://docs.rs Rustdocs for Substrate and not repeated in the README file.
+// included in the https://docs.rs Rustdocs for Axlib and not repeated in the README file.

 \### Dispatchable Functions